simpleanalytics/blog/_posts/2022-11-08-how-to-add-google-analytics-to-your-privacy-policy.md

 ## 1. What is the purpose of a privacy policy?

-The primary purpose of a privacy policy is to provide information to a data subject (in this case, the visitor of your website) about the processing of their data, according to the transparency principle.
+The primary purpose of a privacy policy is to provide information to a data subject (in this case, the visitor of your website) about the processing of their data, according to the **transparency principle**.

-You should inform the user about the processing of their data- what data you are processing, on what basis, for what purpose, and so on.
-You should also inform the user about their rights under the GDPR (such as requesting the erasure of the data and filing a complaint).
-Also, you should facilitate the exercise of these rights by providing a point of contact for any requests or questions they might have.
+You should inform the user about the **processing of their data**- what data you are processing, on what basis, for what purpose, and so on.
+You should also inform the user about **their rights** under the GDPR (such as requesting the erasure of the data and filing a complaint).
+Also, you should facilitate the exercise of these rights by **providing a point of contact** for any requests or questions they might have.

 Keep in mind that a privacy policy addresses the user directly.
-The information should be as clear and accessible as possible.
-Use plain language and leave the jargon to the lawyers!
+The information should be as clear and accessible as possible. **Use plain language and leave the jargon to the lawyers!**

 ## 2. Do I need a privacy policy for Google Analytics?